AMGA Single Pitch Instructor Program

 The SPI certification is the industry standard for single-pitch guiding and is recognized nationwide.

-To enroll in the SPI Course, participants must meet the following AMGA requirements:
+To enroll in the SPI Course, you must:

-• You are at least 18 years old at the time of the course.
+- Be at least 18 years old at the time of the course

-• You have at least 12 months prior climbing experience.
+- Have at least 12 months of prior outdoor climbing experience

-• You are an active climber with traditional lead climbing experience (leader placing pro).
+- Be an active climber with experience in traditional lead climbing and anchor building

-• You have led a minimum of 15 traditional rock climbing routes (any grade).
+- Have led a minimum of 15 outdoor rock climbing routes (any grade) — single-pitch traditional climbs with anchor building are preferred

-• You are capable of comfortably climbing 5.8 while on a top rope.
+- Be capable of comfortably climbing 5.8 on top rope

-• You have successfully completed an AMGA Single Pitch Instructor Course within the past 2 years.
-For those renewing, their SPI certification must be valid or within 1 year expiration.
+- Have successfully completed an AMGA Single Pitch Instructor Course within the past 2 years (or hold a valid SPI certification if renewing, up to 1 year past expiration

-• You do not need First Aid training to take the course or assessment.
-However, it is your responsibility to hold appropriate medical certification for the location that you are working in.
+- First Aid training is not required to take the course or exam.
+However, to hold a valid SPI certification, you must maintain an appropriate medical certification for the area in which you will work.

-If you’re unsure whether you meet the prerequisites, we can help you assess your experience level before enrolling.
+If you’re unsure whether you meet the prerequisites, reach out to us — we’re happy to help you assess your experience level before enrolling.

 The SPI Course provides the technical and teaching skills needed to safely instruct single-pitch climbing.
 Topics covered include: